zuixjs/zuix/CONTRIBUTING.md

     npm run release <newversion> | major | minor | patch | premajor | preminor | prepatch | prerelease

-if passing *CI* tests this will also publish *npm packages* and update documentation website files in *gh-pages* branch.
+if passing *CI* tests this will also update version number in the `README.md` file.
 The script run on the *CI* server side is

     npm run deploy

-###### Website

-Website source files are located in the `zuix-website` folder which is a submodule pointing to the `gh-pages` branch.

-    cd zuix-website && npm install

-Website files are generated in the `./docs` folder issuing the command

-    npm run build  # to be run from ./zuix-website folder

-Any change made to the website must be pushed to the `gh-pages` branch:

-    git push origin gh-pages

-For complete instructions see [gh-pages repository](https://github.com/zuixjs/zuix/tree/gh-pages).

 #### Join zUIx team!